 One of Marie’s daughters left Penair in 2018 and her younger daughter is a current student; this has given Marie first-hand experience of the unique educational, extra-curricular and pastoral support provided by the school.

-Marie has been a Governor since 2014 and is currently the Vice Chair, Safeguarding Governor and Chair of the Raising Achievement Committee.
+Marie has been a Governor since 2014 and was Vice Chair for a number of years and Safeguarding Governor.
 Marie feels privileged to serve on the Governing Board and gain a greater understanding about the work undertaken by the Headteacher and his staff in making continuous improvements to the school.

 Marie would like to ensure that all students receive not only the very best education but also leave the school as “well-rounded” individuals who have had a positive experience of school.